Can Vegan Dogs Live Longer?

 Vegan dogs live longer

 Dodd et al. (2022) analysed data from 1,189 dog owners, of which 357 had been fed vegan food exclusively for at least 3 years overall.
 The researchers found that vegan dogs had better health including less issues with their vision, digestive and liver conditions.
 Not only did vegan dogs have better health overall, but also they were found to live 1.5 years longer than non-vegan dogs.
+The study indicated that on average, dogs given plant based food lived up to the age of 14.1 years compared to dogs eating meat diets who largely lived up to 12.6 years.

 Vegan dog poo is less smelly